kidz55/todoList/README.md

 - add task to the todo list ( title and description )
 - toggle the status of your todo list ( completed or not )
 - remove a task from the todo list
+- Set an expiration date for a task (extra)

 ## Explanation